 For users of the weekly release, this means that Jenkins 2.54 must have a Java 8 runtime installed on the system in order to run.
 Those using the jenkinsci/jenkins:latest Docker container won’t need to take any action, as the Java runtime environment is already bundled in the container.

-In addition to upgrading the Java Runtime Environment for the master, any connected agents must upgrade to a Java 8 runtime environment.
+In addition to upgrading the Java Runtime Environment for the controller, any connected agents must upgrade to a Java 8 runtime environment.

 The Long-Term Support (LTS) release line however, has not yet been updated to require Java 8.
 We are expecting the first LTS release to require Java 8 in June.